 IWC doesn’t say anything about differences between the two, but it is clear that there are some mechanical differences between them: while the original sports 40 jewels, the new version is running on 38 stones.

-On the other hand, people who always wanted to wear their “Portugueser” for a boat trip, but were always afraid to put a scratch on its polished body, now have a good “tool” watch that combines the traditionally high legibility with lightness of titanium and “no-nonsense” overall exterior of the piece.
+On the other hand, people who always wanted to wear their “Portugueser” for a boat trip, but were always afraid to put a scratch on its polished body, now have a good “tool” watch that combines the traditionally high legibility with the lightness of titanium and “no-nonsense” overall exterior.

 Price: $16,000 (MSRP)